opulo-inc/docs/docs/guides/diy-v4/2-ohai/index.md

 - Arbor press operations
     - An awl or screwdriver along with a few gentle taps with a mallet is helpful for setting nuts into prints, no arbor press needed.
 - Prepare y-gantry stepper motor
-    - similar as the instructions for the X gantry pulley: just mount it on with a small gap, and adjust the precise position when you can visually align it with the belt path through the extrusion after assembly
+    - Similar to the instructions for the X gantry pulley: just mount it on with a small gap, and adjust the precise position when you can visually align it with the belt path through the extrusion after assembly
 - Install linear-rail-550mm
     - The spacing jig is not necessary; a visual check of the rail being centered is plenty.